 The Ruptured Seal

 This ominous board is the second 3 lethal hex board after the Arcane Nexus.
 Favourable to all the main playstyles it is a very flexible board but still one I would only use as a reaction board to get maximum use out of it.

 There you have it, an insight into boards and the battlefield configurations available for use.
+Remember the White Dwarf issue can be digitally bought here if you missed the physical release.
 Now this is still only a brief coverage in my eyes.
 I’ll do a more in-depth look later but seriously read the Glory Points article as it breaks down everything clearly from boards to starting hex risks and fighter charge ranges.
 It’s a comprehensive read that’ll boost your player skill without the need of crits 😉